Vitaee/Vitaee/README.md

 <img src="https://media.giphy.com/media/X5TVGmA2mpfmo/giphy.gif" width="90px"></h2>

-I am a software engineer from Turkey🇹🇷 I describe myself as a Deep Learning Enthusiast.
-The third year of my university I met with deep learning.
+I am a software engineer student from North Cyprus🇹🇷 I describe myself as a Machine Learning and Data Science Enthusiast.
+The first year of my university I met with that two things.
 I love to code with Python.
-You can reach me on [hackerrank](https://www.hackerrank.com/isen_kubilay?hr_r=1), [datacamp](https://www.datacamp.com/profile/isenkubilay) and [repl.it](https://repl.it/@Kubilayen)
+You can reach me via gmail , canilguu@gmail.com

 😄 Pronouns: he/him